 New York State Taxes

-As a NYSLRS retiree, your pension will not be subject to New York State income tax.
+As a NYSLRS retiree, your pension will not be subject to New York State or local income tax.
 New York doesn’t tax Social Security benefits, either.

 You may also get a tax break on any distributions from retirement savings, such as deferred compensation, and benefits from a private-sector pension.
 Find out more on the Department of Taxation and Finance website.